-He recruited Aaron Thompson, part of the highest-ranked freshman class in program history, so he’s not losing much sleep when critics say he was less than committed for three years.
+He recruited Aaron Thompson, part of the highest-ranked freshman class in program history, so he’s not losing much sleep when critics say he treated Butler as a stepping stone to Ohio State.

-Those were his guys and his team.
-Before he left Butler for Ohio State, before fans changed Holtmann to “Boltmann,” and when Jordan was still a first-year head coach in Milwaukee.
+These were his guys and his team.
+Before he left Butler for Ohio State, before fans changed Holtmann to “Boltmann,” and back when Jordan was still a first-year head coach in Milwaukee.

-Facing the former Butler coach was always a possibility, one that had fans circling the Phil Knight Invitational dates in calendars, right next to family birthdays, Thanksgiving and Christmas.
+Facing Holtmann and Ohio State in the Phil Knight Invitational was always a possibility, one that had Butler fans circling the tournament dates in calendars.

 “As much as possible, in those two hours, you try to eliminate the emotion of it,” Holtmann said after the Stanford game.
 “They’re competing to win every possession, and so are we.”

 Sunday eventually came around, and Ohio State held a 15-point lead over Butler.
 That should’ve sealed it, right?
 With less than four minutes remaining, ESPN handed Ohio State a win probability of 99.6 percent, chances so favorable Holtmann could pack up and go home relieved, even get some sleep.